catenax-ng/product-onboarding/github/README.md

 To manage contribution access for a team on a repository, edit the `terraform.tfvars` file in the `github` directory.

 There, add a new map entry to the `github_repositories_teams` variable inside `terraform.tfvars`.
-As convention, we decided to for the map key as a combination of repository and team (`<repository-name-team-name>`).
+As convention, we decided for the map key to be a combination of repository and team (`<repository-name-team-name>`).
 This is done, because we have cases of multiple teams contributing to a single repository.
 This is configured, by adding multiple entries to the `github_repositories_teams` map, containing the same repository, but a different team each time.